Up to 60% off sofas & mattresses — limited‑time deals.

 Alternatives to consider:

-• Crate & Barrel Gather Deep: deeper lounge posture and big-family sprawl potential
+• Crate & Barrel Gather Deep: a deeper lounge posture and more room to sprawl

-• Room & Board Metro: more “upright-neutral” comfort for a wider range of guests
+• Room & Board Metro: a more upright feel for a wider range of guests

 • RH Cloud: maximum sink-in softness for dedicated lounging rooms